lorenzofranze/ANN-time-series-forecasting/README.md

 [Link to the dataset](https://drive.google.com/drive/u/0/folders/1127Igo4_-CgMiVyRzG5aCiKEq0z9Kiwa)

+Dataset Details:
+* Time series length: the length of the time series in the training dataset is variable.
+To simplify the portability of the dataset, we padded with zeros the sequences to the maximum length of 2776.
+Thus, the dataset is provided in a compact form as a Nx2776 array.
+We provide an additional 'valid_periods.npy' file containing the information to recover the original time series without the padding.
+* File Format: npy
+* Categories: the provided time series are composed by sequences collected from 6 different sources.
+We further provide additional information about the category of each time series.

 Single folder containing the following files:
 * 'training_data.npy': it contains a numpy array of shape (48000, 2776).
 48000 time series of length 2776.
 * 'valid_periods.npy': it contains a numpy array of type (48000, 2) containing for each of the time series the start and end index of the current series, i.e. the part without padding.